-The Company has a deferred tax liability of \$10,000 for the unrealized gain of an available-for-sale security (the shares of Macusani Yellowcake held by the Company).
-In accordance with IFRS, the unrealized gain is recorded in Other Comprehensive Income (OCI).
-As such, the deferred tax expense is also recorded in OCI.
+The Company recognized a deferred tax liability of \$10,000 for the unrealized gain of an available-for-sale security (Macusani) during the first quarter of 2013.
+In accordance with IFRS, the unrealized gain and related tax expense were recorded in Other Comprehensive Income (OCI).
+The Company has deferred tax assets that can be used to offset the deferred tax liability.